-This easy to make black bean and sweet potato burger hits the bullseye because of its simplicity.
+This easy-to-make black bean and sweet potato burger hit the bullseye not just because of its tantalising taste but also because of its simplicity.

 The secret for making burgers is to master the basic concept, then play around with the texture and flavours and personalise it each time until you come up with your favourite combo.